Alois II, Prince of Liechtenstein

 Alois II, Prince of Liechtenstein; Credit – Wikipedia

 Alois II, Prince of Liechtenstein reigned from 1836 – 1858.
 Born Alois Maria Josef Johann Baptista Joachim Philipp Nerius on May 26, 1796, the feast day of St. Philip Neri, whose name he bears, in Vienna, Austria, he was the third of the fourteen children and the eldest of the seven sons of Johann I Josef, Prince of Liechtenstein and Landgravine Josefa of Fürstenberg-Weitra.
-Since Alois’ father Johann Josef was a high-ranking officer of the Imperial Army of the Holy Roman Empire and then the Imperial Army Austrian Empire, the family spent much time in Vienna, Austria.
+Since Alois’ father Johann Josef was a high-ranking officer of the Imperial Army of the Holy Roman Empire and then the Imperial Army of the Austrian Empire, the family spent much time in Vienna, Austria.

 Alois had thirteen siblings: